madeITBelgium/WP-Bootstrap-PageBuilder/README.txt

 * Support many advanced page elements
 * Support resizing blocks using only a mouse

-<h4>Extend Bootstrap PageBuilder with powerful add-ons</h4>
+<h4>Extend IG PageBuilder with powerful add-ons</h4>

+* <a href="http://www.innogears.com/addons.html">Pro Page Elements</a>

+<h4>Contribute to the project</h4>

+Are you a developer and interested in IG PageBuilder?
+Please join and collaborate with us on <a href="https://github.com/wp-plugins/ig-pagebuilder">Github Repo</a>!

+<i>*If you like the plugin, please vote for it!*</i>

 == Installation ==
-1. Upload Bootstrap Page Builder to the /wp-content/plugins/ directory
+1. Upload IG Page Builder to the /wp-content/plugins/ directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the \\\\\\\'Plugins\\\\\\\' menu in WordPress

 == Screenshots ==

-1. The Bootstrap Page Builder layout
+1. The IG Page Builder layout
 2. Live Preview
 3. Widget Window

 == More Details ==

-For further information, product details, help and tutorials, please visit our website: http://www.madeit.be
+For further information, product details, help and tutorials, please visit our website: http://www.innogears.com/

 == Changelog ==

+= 2.3.0 =
+* Added Undo/Redo feature
+* Added new parameters for Youtube element
+* Improved backend Drag & Drop and Editing experience
+* Improved working performance
+* Improved frontend assets loading mechanism
+* Improved element HTML template pre-generating in backend
+* Fixed can not save the content from classic editor with the page/post built from PageBuilder
+* Fixed can not save options in setting Modal of Rss Widget
+* Fixed empty black box rendered when Carousel element contains only image but no title and description
+* Fixed wrong select2 z-index

 = 2.2.1 =
 * Fixed Modal and select box z-index